RENCI/ctmd-dashboard/frontend/README.md

 ### UI Design

-See [https://material-ui.com/](https://material-ui.com/) for information on components.
+To ensure a clean and familiar interface, this application adheres to Google's Material Design standards by implementing their Material UI React component library.
+See [https://material-ui.com/](https://material-ui.com/) for information on the componentsand their usage.

 ### Accessing the API

-The ApiContext `frontend/src/contexts/ApiContext.js` holds all the knowledge about available API endpoints, and this context provider can be pulled in to make use of those endpoints.
+The ApiContext `frontend/src/contexts/ApiContext.js` holds all the knowledge about endpoints accessible in the API layer of the application.

 ```javascript
 export const endpoints = {